 - "ALARA for Decommissioning and Site Remediation", Marcoule, France, 11-13 March 2019

-The workshop will consist of presentations (oral and posters) intended to highlight the main issues, and a significant part of the programme will be devoted to discussions within working groups.
-Participants will be expected to produce recommendations on education and training issues, to be addressed to relevant local, national and international stakeholders
+The workshop consisted of presentations (oral and posters) intended to highlight the main issues, and a significant part of the program was devoted to discussions within working groups.
+From these discussions, participants are expected to produce recommendations on ALARA in industrial radiography, which are addressed to relevant local, national and international stakeholders.

 As part of the programme, time has been devoted for discussions between participants (divided in four working groups).
 The working groups have tackled issues such as :